🇨🇦

 Accommodation

-Chain hotel breakfast buffets are built around eggs, dairy, and processed meats — plant-based options rarely extend beyond fruit, plain oats, and toast with uncertain pastry content.
+Chain hotel breakfast buffets are built around eggs, dairy, and processed meats, with plant-based options rarely extending beyond fruit, plain oats, and toast with uncertain pastry content.
 Bed and breakfasts in rural areas are structured around egg-and-bacon formats with no meaningful alternative.
-If you are staying outside the major cities, plan to self-cater breakfast from a nearby supermarket rather than relying on accommodation to accommodate you.
-Confirm whether any items contain lard or butter before eating counter pastry.
+If staying outside the major cities, plan to self-cater breakfast from a nearby supermarket rather than relying on accommodation to provide anything suitable.

 🍺

 Canadian pub and sports-bar culture is built around chicken wings, poutine with animal-stock gravy, and Caesar cocktails with Clamato.
-The default bar snack menu rarely includes a plant-based option beyond nachos — and those frequently arrive with sour cream and cheese unless you specify otherwise.
-In a sports bar, the most reliable approach is a side of fries (confirm the cooking oil), a plain garden salad with oil and vinegar on the side, or identifying a nearby dedicated venue before the game starts.
+The default bar snack menu rarely includes a plant-based option beyond nachos, and those frequently arrive with sour cream and cheese unless specified otherwise.
+In a sports bar, the most reliable approach is a side of fries with confirmed vegetable oil, a plain garden salad with oil and vinegar on the side, or identifying a nearby dedicated venue before the game starts.

 Is this ranking right?